WolframAlp/BeerpongLeaderboard/README.md

 -Login with facebook support
 -More trophiese
-    -A system for archieving trophies which does not require all trophese to be checked all the time
+    -A system for archieving trophies which does not require all trophese to be checked all the time -Add a "seen" property to notifications
+    -Change color or not appear based on the seen property -Rearange information so when downloading users not all their friends and tokens and shit comes along